 The money in your STABLE Account will not affect your eligibility for Medicaid benefits.
 For more information, please see Medicaid’s recent guidance on STABLE Accounts here.

 Using a STABLE Account will not make you ineligible for SSI.
 If, however, you have more than $100,000 in your account, your SSI benefits may be suspended.

 Here's how this will work: any STABLE Account funds over $100,000 are treated as a countable resource for purposes of determining your SSI benefits.
-For example, if you have $101,000 in your STABLE Account, the Social Security Administration will ignore the first $100,000, but will count the next $1,000 as your resource.
+For example, if you have $101,000 in your STABLE Account, the Social Security Administration will ignore the first $100,000 but will count the next $1,000 as your resource.
 The good news is that if your STABLE Account balance causes you to exceed the normal SSI resource limits, your SSI benefits will be merely suspended - you will not become ineligible for SSI.
-This means that as soon as your account balance drops, you can notify SSA to have your SSI benefits will resume.
+Once your account balance drops, you can notify SSA to have your SSI benefits resume.

 The STABLE Card is a loadable prepaid debit card that is available to everyone with a STABLE Account.
 The STABLE Card does not pull money directly out of your STABLE Account.
 Instead, you get to choose a specific amount of money to load onto your card.
 This way, you can better control budgets and plan for your Qualified Disability Expenses.
 If you are a parent or other Authorized Legal Representative for an individual with a disability, you will be issued the primary card, but can also obtain a companion card for that individual.
 The STABLE Card's discrete loading feature allows you to limit how much money your loved one can access at any given time.